Closed

 Processing and Agreement

-- If approved, the applicant receives an email confirmation and preliminary offer.
+- If approved, the employer will receive an email confirmation and a preliminary offer.

 Additional information